syncfusion-content/ej2-react-docs/ej2-react/drop-down-button/how-to/underline-a-character-in-the-item-text.md

 ---
 layout: post
 title: Underline a character in React Dropdown Button Component | Syncfusion
-description: Learn here all about Underline a character in the item text in Syncfusion Essential React Dropdown Button component, its elements and more.
+description: Learn here all about underline a character in the item text in Syncfusion Essential React Dropdown Button component, its elements and more.
 control: Underline a character in the item text
 platform: ej2-react
 documentation: ug